Bounding the quantum capacity with flagged extensions: Preliminaries

 where $V$ is an isometry from $\mathcal{H}_A$ to $\mathcal{H}_B\otimes\mathcal{H}_E$, {{the system $E$ formally acting as the channel environment.}} For any Stinespring dilation one can define a complementary channel of $\Lambda$, that is a channel $\tilde{\Lambda}:\mathcal{L}(\mathcal{H}_A)\rightarrow\mathcal{L}(\mathcal{H}_E)$ defined as

-The possible Stinespring dilations and the complementary channels are related by an isometry between their respective environments.
-If there exist a channel $W$ such that $W\circ \Lambda =\tilde{\Lambda}$, we say that $\Lambda$ is {{degradable~\cite{privDS}.}}
+Stinespring dilations and complementary channels are uniquely identified up to an isometry acting on the environment.
+If there exist a degrading channel $W$ such that $W\circ \Lambda =\tilde{\Lambda}$, we say that $\Lambda$ is degradable~\cite{Devetak2005a} {(since for a given channel different complementary channels are related by an isometry, the corresponding degrading maps are also related by the same isometry)}. { We call $\mathbb{\Lambda}$ a degradable extension of $\Lambda$ if $\mathbb{\Lambda}$ is degradable and there exist another channel $N$ such that $N\circ\mathbb{\Lambda}=\Lambda$.
+This is a particular example of a degradable lifting \cite{Winter2016}.}

-The quantum capacity of a channel $Q(\Lambda)$ is the maximum asymptotic rate at which quantum information can be transmitted reliably using quantum channel $\Lambda$. {{In Refs.~\cite{L,S,Q CAP DEV} it was showed that such quantity can be computed as
+The quantum capacity of a channel $Q(\Lambda)$ is the maximum asymptotic rate at which quantum information can be transmitted reliably using quantum channel $\Lambda$. {{In~\cite{Lloyd1997,QCAP2,Devetak2005} it was showed that this quantity can be computed as

-where $I_c(\Lambda,\rho):=S(\Lambda(\rho))-S(\tilde{\Lambda}(\rho))$ is the coherent information functional. }} Not only the maximization over all input states of $n$ uses of channel is hard, since the number of parameters grows exponentially with $n$, one also needs to solve the optimization problem for any $n$ in order to use the regularized formula to evaluate the capacity.
-However, for degradable channels, the coherent information is additive~\cite{deg channels}, and we get a single letter formula for the quantum capacity.

-We also consider the private capacity of a channel $P(\Lambda)$~\cite{privCWY,privDS}, which is the maximum rate of classical communication protected from any eavesdropper.
-This capacity also has a regularized expression {{
+where $I_c(\Lambda,\rho):=S(\Lambda(\rho))-S(\tilde{\Lambda}(\rho))$ is the coherent information functional and $S(\rho):=-\Tr[\rho\log\rho]$ is the von Neumann entropy.}} {Since the number of parameters grows exponentially with $n$, the maximization over all input states of $n$ uses of channel is computationally demanding.
+In addition, one also needs to solve the optimization problem for any $n$ in order to use the regularized formula to evaluate the capacity.} We also consider the private capacity of a channel $P(\Lambda)$~\cite{Cai2004,Devetak2005}, which is the maximum rate of classical communication protected from any eavesdropper.
+This capacity also has a regularized expression